You are using an outdated browser. Please upgrade your browser to improve your experience

 Commentary in the international press including from members of the counter-terrorism and academic communities seems to be divided on whether the Taliban’s relationship with Al-Qaeda will change now it is in power.
-Specifically if the Taliban will renounce global jihad to get international recognition, or if under its leadership Afghanistan will again become a major exporter of militant jihadist threat.
+Specifically, if the Taliban will renounce global jihad to get international recognition, or if under its leadership Afghanistan will again become a major exporter of militant jihadist threats.

 In light of all this, clients have asked us what effect the takeover may have on the terrorist threat globally, both in the immediate and longer term.
 Our assessment is that the near-term impact is likely to be limited, beyond contributing to the resolve of militants engaged in ongoing insurgencies.
 There are a few exceptions; we assess that there is reasonable potential for the threat to rise in Bangladesh and Pakistan, given the existing strengths of militant connections between Afghanistan and those countries.